Cabinet okays MoUs for advancement of goals on equity, public accountability

-New Delhi, May 25 (IANS) The Union Cabinet on Tuesday gave an ex-post facto approval to the Memorandums of Understanding (MoUs) entered into by the Institute of Cost Accountants of India (ICoAl) and the Institute of Company Secretaries of India (ICSI) with various foreign countries or organisations.
+New Delhi: The Union Cabinet on Tuesday gave an ex-post facto approval to the Memorandums of Understanding (MoUs) entered into by the Institute of Cost Accountants of India (ICoAl) and the Institute of Company Secretaries of India (ICSI) with various foreign countries or organisations.

 The MoUs would help in the advancement of the goals on equity, public accountability and innovation among the beneficiary countries.